Manage Care

 - Monitor the Linked Members Inpatient Admissions report on the Provider Portal as a tool to track linked members who were recently admitted to a hospital.

 - Contact patients who were recently discharged from inpatient care to bring them in for a follow-up visit.
 This can be accomplished through a telehealth visit and counts for the Post-Discharge Care CBI measure.
 Some clinics have had success prioritizing schedules for follow-up visits.
+Post-discharge visits via telehealth are proven to be as effective as in-person visits and can be more cost effective.3

-- Use the follow-up visit to educate the patient about his or her diagnosis and medicines and assess the degree of the patient’s understanding of the discharge plan and medications.
+- Use the follow-up visit to educate the patient about his or her diagnosis and medicines, and assess the degree of the patient’s understanding of the discharge plan and medications.
 Successful techniques include using the Teach-Back Method to improve patient understanding and adherence.

 - Track and trend your clinic’s most vulnerable patients.
 Attempt multiple outreach efforts to those who are most fragile before they are readmitted.
 For members at a high risk of readmission, provide: